Hanhikivi Nuclear Power Plant: Political impact

 As the power plant would have generated 10% of Finland's electricity demand and Rosatom would have owned 34% of the plant, this would have meant that Rosatom would have supplied 3% of Finland's electricity production according to Veli-Pekka Tynkkynen, professor of Russian energy politics at the University of Helsinki.
 He argued that Russia could use the reactor to for instance manipulate Nordic power prices, or use it as leverage in political disputes as Russia already uses its gas supply in disputes with neighbouring countries such as Ukraine.
 According to researcher Martin Kragh at Uppsala University in Sweden, Russia applied pressure to keep the project going by leveraging Fortum's investments in Russia.
 In 2018, Fortum expanded its interests in Russia by acquiring Uniper.

 Cancellation

-In light of the Russian invasion of Ukraine, the Finnish Government has declared that a rapid independence from Russian energy production is desired, and that the construction of the plant should not continue.
-Mika Lintilä, Finland's Minister of Economic Affairs, declared that he will not issue a construction permit.
+In March 2022, in light of the Russian invasion of Ukraine, the Finnish Government declared that a rapid independence from Russian energy production is desired, and that the construction of the plant should not continue.
+Mika Lintilä, Finland's Minister of Economic Affairs, declared that he would not issue a construction permit.
 In May 2022, Fennovoima terminated its contract with Rosatom to build the power plant, citing significant delays and Rosatom's "inability to deliver the project".
 The war in Ukraine had further exacerbated the risks of the project.

 In December 2022, the contract's Dispute Review Board, following International Chamber of Commerce rules, determined that Fennovoima's cancellation was unlawful, though this is subject to appeal (notices of dissatisfaction).
 Rosatom has a $3 billion claim against Fennovoima, and Fennovoima has a $2 billion claim against Rosatom, which will be determined by later proceedings.